SeismicSource/sourcespec/docs/file_formats.rst

    `reproducibility <https://en.wikipedia.org/wiki/Reproducibility>`__)
 -  ``EVID-residuals.pickle``: station residuals in `Python pickle format <https://docs.python.org/3/library/pickle.html>`__
--  ``EVID.xml``: updated StationXML file with the results of the SourceSpec inversion (only if an input StationXML file is provided)
+-  ``EVID.xml``: updated QuakeML file with the results of the SourceSpec inversion (only if an input QuakeML file is provided)

 The following plots will be created, in png, pdf or svg format: